mayahq/plastic-memory/README.md

 ## About

-Plastic memory is an experimental learning technique that learns by arranging information in a intelligence system as a hierarchical abstraction tree, and the process of learning as the dual mechanism of _non-local refactoring_ i.e. finding similarities and abstracting them out in the tree and _local synaptic firings_ i.e. strengthening / weakening pathways through the tree.
+Plastic memory is an experimental _sequence prediction technique_ that learns by arranging information as a hierarchical abstraction tree, with the process of learning as the dual mechanism of _non-local refactoring_ i.e. finding similarities and abstracting them out in the tree and _local synaptic firings_ i.e. strengthening / weakening pathways through the tree.

 The process is analogous to the refactoring of a software tree, which starts off with low-level standard libraries, and gradually builds higher-level concepts or _abstractions_ by combining lower-level concepts together.
 The process exhibits the following properties :